 Receive Inpatient or Outpatient Treatment at Behavioral Health Centers

-At Behavioral Health Center, we value inpatient and outpatient forms of addiction treatment programs.
+At Behavioral Health Centers, a Florida rehab center, we value inpatient and outpatient care forms of addiction treatment programs.
 That’s why we offer residential treatment along with standard outpatient treatment, partial hospitalization program treatment, and intensive outpatient treatment.
-Thus, whether you suffer from a severe addiction that requires inpatient treatment or a milder addiction that requires some sort of outpatient treatment, we’ve got you covered.
+Thus, whether you suffer from a severe addiction that requires inpatient treatment or a milder addiction that requires some sort of outpatient care, we’ve got you covered.